hashicorp/field-workshops-terraform/docs/slides/aws/hcp-terraform-v2/index.md

 - Modules in the Terraform Registry are free to use, and Terraform can download them automatically with an appropriate source and version in a module call block.

 ---
-name: tfc-private-registry
+name: hcp-terraform-private-registry
 class: col-2, minimal-list
-# Private Module Registry
+# Terraform Private Registry

-- Terraform Cloud includes a private registry where teams can set up modules and providers from private VCS repositories
+- HCP Terraform includes a private registry where teams can set up modules and providers from private VCS repositories

 - Many organizations use modules, providers, or policies that cannot or do not need to be publicly available

-- Practitioners can copy modules from the public Terraform Registry, customize a private version, and publish to their Private Module Registry in Terraform Cloud
+- Practitioners can copy modules from the public Terraform Registry, customize a private version, and publish to their Terraform Private Registry in HCP Terraform

 ![PMR Workflow](images/pmr_technical_workflow.svg)
 ???
-# Private Module Registry
+# Terraform Private Registry
-- In Terraform Cloud, modules can be privatized to support the idea of a safe sandbox.
+- In HCP Terraform, modules can be privatized to support the idea of a safe sandbox.

 - The further a module is configured, the least number of choices consumers need to make to automate their deployments.

-- Private modules can referenced arbitrarily, but access to the resource follows the Terraform Cloud permissions model - meaning only teams with access privileges are able to access the module in the private registry, and execution of the code is only possible within a workspace in the same Terraform Cloud organization.
+- Private modules can referenced arbitrarily, but access to the resource follows the HCP Terraform permissions model - meaning only teams with access privileges are able to access the module in the private registry, and execution of the code is only possible within a workspace in the same HCP Terraform organization.

 **INSTRUCTOR NOTE**:

-> You can bring up the idea of the Configuration Designer in Terraform Cloud - which leads to no-code provisioning.
+> You can bring up the idea of the Configuration Designer in HCP Terraform - which leads to no-code provisioning.

 > No-code provisioning lets users deploy infrastructure in modules without writing any Terraform configuration, which makes your standards even easier to comply with, and removes the dependency on infrastructure teams or ticketing systems to give developers their required resources.

 ---
-name: tfc-api
+name: hcp-terraform-api
 class: col-2, minimal-list
 # Terraform API

-- Terraform Cloud supports a rich HTTP API to perform most operations, replacing UI directives and CLI commands
+- HCP Terraform supports a rich HTTP API to perform most operations, replacing UI directives and CLI commands

-- The TFC Terraform Provider is a practical API implementation for automating Terraform Cloud managment with Terraform (HCL) configuration code
+- The TFC Terraform Provider is a practical API implementation for automating HCP Terraform managment with Terraform (HCL) configuration code

 - The Terraform CDK supports the following: